vipbaghel/FINAL_MESSENGER_APP/README.md

-# AMA Message App
+# A Message App

-A modern AMA (Ask Me Anything) message application built with Next.js, TypeScript, Tailwind CSS, and MongoDB.
+A modern  message application built with Next.js, TypeScript, Tailwind CSS, and MongoDB.
 Users can sign up, send messages, and verify their email addresses.
 The app features authentication, message management, and a clean UI.

 ## Features